Reducing hazardous workplace exposures

-The accumulation of exposures during our lifetime is a significant factor in the development of diseases.
-Think of the environment in which we grow up, live, work, play sports and sleep.
-This has led to the concept of the exposome: the totality of exposures that people experience throughout their lives and how their bodies respond to them.
+All the exposures collectively have a significant impact on the development of diseases.
+This has led to the concept of the exposome: the totality of exposures that individuals experience throughout their lives and how their bodies respond.
+At TNO, we apply this concept to occupational exposure in order to develop effective preventive measures that improve health in the workplace.

 Download the white paper